Former street dog unleashes her silly side

 With the help of a local volunteer, Lava conquered her fear of car rides and started to get out and explore the Sanctuary grounds beyond Dogtown.
 Those outings led to more outings, and finally to her very first sleepover.

-Her first night in a house
+Dog's first night in a house

 When Lava first met repeat volunteers Mark and Kim Spragg, she immediately gravitated toward Mark.
 “I just sat quietly in her yard and didn’t look at her,” Mark says.
 “Then, suddenly I saw her shadow next to me, and there she was.”